SSobus/transformerBattle/README.md

 ## Setup

 This project uses Spring Boot and Maven.
+We can manage Transformers and select some to 'Fight' in a battle.
+The battles conform to a set of rules that can be found in the document 'ProjectInformation.pdf' in the source.

 To deploy: